David Bowie – Low

 In The Man Who Fell to Earth, Thomas Jerome Newton, the alien played by Bowie, makes an album but we never get to hear what it sounds like, but then we don't need to - it sounds like side two of Low.
 These pieces, which feature some of the most startling vocal performances of his career, (but look, Ma, no words!
 A trick Bowie may have stolen from Meredith Monk), radiate with an otherworldly and glacial beauty.
 Bowie apparently intended at least some of them for the soundtrack of the film but perhaps it's no bad thing they were turned down.
 On Low they provide the soundtrack for an infinite number of interior movies, daydreams and nightmares.

 Low was released in January 1977, just at the time the punk revolution was gathering steam.
 The album bypasses punk entirely and, rather astonishingly, creates the sonic template for post-punk.
 Bowie never went quite this far out again, not even on the excellent follow up "Heroes", but the extraordinary thing is that he had the imagination, and indeed courage, to make an album as creative, and also as challenging to the expectations of his audience, as this one at all.
-Very few world famous pop stars would have done - not even the Beatles. - Edited one year agothe big drums, chunky riff and girly ooos of sound and vision are what got me into bowie in 1990.
+Very few world famous pop stars would have done - not even the Beatles. - Edited 2 years agothe big drums, chunky riff and girly ooos of sound and vision are what got me into bowie in 1990.
 The first side songs still sound compelling today.
 Short and punky yet full bodied, they haven’t gone out of date.
 The sudden blart of electronic noise in breaking glass still gives a burst of pure pleasure - one the best instrumental breaks ever. bowie sounds vulnerable, emotionally clear and honest, the lyrics spare and to the point. side two is like queens flash gordon at times, but without as much entertainment value, and the vocalising is hammy and a bit silly - he’s hiding behind a performance again. the sax on subterraneans adds a nice melancholy though. some online mag said it’s the best album of the 70s, which is deeply pretentious.
 I’d say heroes, ziggy, sane, hunky and station are all superior. ‘original’ doesn’t always mean ‘great’. it isn’t, but everyone should hear it. iggy shouting on what in the world would cheer anyone up.

 - My variant appears to have A2R W on Side A, which isn't listed above, and A2X W on Side B, which is.
 The R could be a distorted P or D I guess.